nick-myers/exam-timer/README.md

   - Gray icon = Normal windowed mode
   - Blue icon = Fullscreen mode active
   - Press ESC key to exit fullscreen at any time
+- **📺 (TV Safe Area)** - Add padding around content to prevent TV overscan from cutting off edges
+  - Gray icon = Normal display mode
+  - Blue icon = Safe area mode active (30px padding on all sides with white background)
+  - Setting is saved and restored when you reload the page
+  - Useful for TVs with overscan issues where edges of content are cut off

 #### Text Size Controls